-The Target of Evaluation is IBM PR/SM for IBM System z196 HE at driver level 86E.
+The Target of Evaluation is PR/SM for IBM System zEC12 GA1 at driver level D12K.
 The TOE is firmware only and is accompanied by guidance documentation.
-The items listed in table "Scope of supply" of this report represent the TOE.
+The items listed in table 2 of this report represent the TOE.

-The TOE can be run on a number of hardware models all belonging to the IBM System z196 HE server family.
+The TOE can be run on a number of hardware models all belonging to the IBM zEC12 GA1 server family.
 The various machine models are not part of the TOE but provide the underlying abstract machine for TOE operation.
 The supported machine models differ with respect to the number of available central processors.
 However, those differences have no impact on the validity of the evaluation activities performed.

-A detailed list of supported machine models is given in section 1.5.3 of the ST [6] which is the base for evaluation.
+A detailed list of supported machine models is given in section 1.5.3 of the ST [6], which is the base for evaluation.

 The evaluated configuration of the TOE is defined by the mandatory configuration requirements to be met as stated in section "Trusted Configuration" in Appendix C of [9].
-The ST [6] directly redirects readers to this document, which is part of the deliverables as listed in table "Scope of supply".
+The ST [6] directly redirects readers to this document, which is part of the deliverables as listed in table 2.